 Intercompany transactions, balances and unrealised gains on transactions between Group companies are eliminated.
 Unrealised losses are also eliminated unless the transaction provides evidence of an impairment of the transferred asset.
 Accounting policies of subsidiaries are consistent with the policies adopted by the Group.
-Noncontrolling interests in the results and equity of subsidiaries separately are shown in the consolidated statement of profit or consolidated statement of comprehensive income, consolidated statement of changes in equity and consolidated statement of financial position respectively.
+Non-controlling interests in the results and equity of subsidiaries are shown separately in the consolidated statement of profit or loss, consolidated statement of comprehensive income, consolidated statement of changes in equity and consolidated statement of financial position respectively